2D Eigenvalue Problem I: Existence and Number of Solutions: 2-by-2 2DEVPs

 \section{2-by-2 2DEVPs}

-In this section, we use 2-by-2 2DEVPs, namely $A$ and $C$ are 2-by-2 matrices, to illustrate the essential properties of the 2DEVP.
-Without loss of generality, we assume that the indefinite matrix $C$ is diagonal with diagonal elements $c_1>0$ and $c_{2}<0$.
-Thus, for any $\alpha \in \mathbb{C}$ with $|\alpha|=1$, the vector
+We start from the smallest 2-by-2 2DEVPs, namely $A$ and $C$ are 2-by-2 Hermitian matrices to investigate the existence of 2D-eigentriplets, and connection with the stational points of the eigencurves of the parameter matrix $A-\mu C$.
+Without loss of generality, we assume that the indefinite matrix $C$ is diagonal with diagonal elements $c_1>0$ and $c_{2}<0$, and the 2-by-2 matrices of $A$ and $C$ are denoted by